 Inhabitants of the Upside Down

-Vecna/One/Henry Creel - The true villain of Stranger Things.
+Vecna/One/Henry Creel - The big twist that recontextualized everything.
 A human psychic who became the Upside Down's architect.
+What makes him scary isn't his power—it's that he was human.
+He chose this.

-Vines - The living tendrils that spread from gates, connected to the hive mind.
+The Vines - Easy to overlook, but the living tendrils spreading from gates are connected to the hive mind.
+They're not just set dressing—they're nerve endings.

 Rules of the Upside Down

-- Gates are required for travel.
-Eleven can create them psychically; Vecna creates them through death.
+- Gates are required for travel - Eleven can create them psychically; Vecna creates them through death.
+Regular people need an existing gate.
+No exceptions that I've found.

-- Mirrors our world physically but not in time.
+- Mirrors our world physically but not temporally - Structures match, but time doesn't flow the same way.

-- Responds to music - sound can reach through, which is why Kate Bush saves Max.
+- Responds to sound and music - Sound can reach through the dimensional barrier.
+This is why Kate Bush's "Running Up That Hill" saves Max—music creates a lifeline.

 Enter the Upside Down